 Do you sell parts?

 Yes!
 We have an inventory of brand new common parts, including all common-sized tubes, brake pads, chains, freewheels/cassettes, brake cables/housing and shift cables/housing.
-We also have an inventory of used parts, including a large stock of parts for vintage road bikes.
-We also have some bikes which can be stripped for parts.
+We also have an inventory of used parts.

 It absolutely is.
 If you know what you are doing, please feel free to come in and use our tools.

 What kinds of tools do you have?

 We have every tool needed to work on most bikes.
 We have repair stands and a basic tool kit for each but also have tools such as a headset press, rotor tuning fork, and press-fit bottom bracket remover.
 We also have shop supplies including chain lube, and a blowtorch, provided free with your membership.
-We do not have tools for working on hydraulic brakes, welding, ect.
+We do not have tools for working on hydraulic brakes, suspension components, tubeless tires, welding, ect.
 The largest piece of machinery we have is our air compressor.
 If we are missing a tool that you feel is important for us to have, speak to the mechanic and we will consider making a purchase.

 My bike needs more than 3 hours of work, can I leave it at your shop?